 - Time to discontinuation of LEV, OXC, CBZ, and/or LTG (<6 months, >6 months after initiation).

 - Reason for discontinuation for past use of LEV, OXC, CBZ, and/or LTG.

-For further information regarding clinical trials in the Epilepsy Division at the University of Florida contact Teri Green, RN, BSN at (352) 273- 9528.
+For specific information regarding clinical trials in the Epilepsy Division at the University of Florida contact Teri Green, RN, BSN at (352) 273- 9528.